restatedev/examples/tutorials/knative-go/README.md

----
-title: Building Stateful applications with Knative and Restate

----

 # Tutorial: Restate and Knative

 This tutorial shows how to set up Knative and Restate in a local Kubernetes cluster,